umpiring/R6S-External-V2/README.md

 - Add a driver or use it in usermode with Battleye off
 - Compile on x64 Release
-- Ensure you have dx 2012 installed
+- Ensure you have DirectX 2012 sdk installed
 - Ensure you have wdk installed if you plan on building a driver
 - This will not build right away, you will have to add a DRIVER!